-If you are planning to store your artwork, there are several ways to safely store and preserve the work.
-Instead of rolling up your document or print and placing it in a poster tube, valuable pieces should be kept flat to avoid causing wrinkles, folds, deterioration, and other types of damage that can occur while storing a rolled piece for a long period.
+If you are planning to store your artwork, there are several ways to safely store and preserve it.
+Instead of rolling up your document or print and placing it in a poster tube, valuable pieces should be kept flat to avoid causing wrinkles, folds, deterioration, and other types of damage that can occur when storing a rolled piece for a long period.
 Listed below are some ways to properly protect your artwork for long- or short-term storage.

 - Encapsulation: When you encapsulate a document or piece of art, the work is encased in polyester film, and when properly sealed, your document lives in a permanent microclimate.
 While encased, you can handle and inspect the work without causing any damage.
 Encapsulation is best used for double-sided art, which has previously been deacidified, so both sides can be viewed and inspected.

-- Matboard with a Wrapped Face Cover: Similar to encapsulation, this method is used for one-sided pieces of art, and involves placing the art between a sheet of polyester film and a sheet of rag or conservation matboard.
-The film should be a half-inch larger than the matboard on all sides and taped to the back.
+- Matboard with a Wrapped Face Cover: Similar to encapsulation, this method is used for one-sided pieces of art and involves placing the art between a sheet of polyester film and a sheet of rag or conservation matboard.
+The film should be 1/2″ larger than the matboard on all sides and taped to the back.
 Do not tightly wrap the art as some air should be allowed to circulate through it.

-- Covered Window Mat: A covered window mat is recommended for use with works which need special protection while in storage, including pastels, graphites, charcoals and other fragile documents and pieces of art.
+- Covered Window Mat: A covered window mat is recommended for use with works which need special protection while in storage including pastels, graphites, charcoals, and other fragile documents/pieces of art.
 The work is matted, and then another sheet of matboard is placed on top and hinged on one side with pressure-sensitive linen tape.
 The cover mat will protect the fragile piece, yet the hinge will allow you easy access to the piece for inspection.

-- Solander Boxes: A solander box is a special, acid-free, airtight box with hinged front panels.
-These boxes are ideal for storing unframed art, as the hinge allows you to easily add and remove pieces, but once closed the box will protect the work inside.
+- Solander Boxes: A solander box is a special acid-free, airtight box with hinged front panels.
+These boxes are ideal for storing unframed art, as the hinge allows you to easily add and remove pieces.
+Once closed, the box will protect the work inside.
 You can purchase Solander boxes from conservation suppliers.

 Good Storage Location:

-- Storing Unmatted, Loose Art: Ideally, loose artwork is kept in shallow drawers and cabinets where there is a small chance of scuffing, and very little weight build-up.
-It is recommended that similar sized pieces be stored together, but keep acidic works- such as news clippings- separated, as the acids in the paper can be transferred to other documents and cause damage.
+- Storing Unmatted, Loose Art: Ideally, loose artwork is kept in shallow drawers and cabinets where there is small chance of scuffing and very little weight build-up.
+It is recommended that similar-sized pieces be stored together, but keep acidic works such as news clippings separated as the acids in the paper can be transferred to other documents and cause damage.
 Also, always place slip sheets between your pieces for better protection.

 View the following sites for other preservation/storage tips: